matthieumota/dotfiles/README.md

 # Matthieu's Dotfiles

-This project serves me to install, configure and maintain my development workflow on macOS or Ubuntu.
+This project serves me to install, configure and maintain my development workflow on macOS / Ubuntu / Arch.
 Like that, I can easily reset a Mac or Linux machine and start fresh without installing manually !

-I previously use Arch Linux and Gentoo but it was too time consuming and I'm back to simplicity.
+I'm back to Arch Linux !

-## A fresh macOS or Ubuntu
+## A fresh macOS / Ubuntu / Arch

 Before begin to re-install your machine, please check this steps :